feliixx/mgodatagen/README.md

 #### Unique String

-if `unique` is set to true, the field will only contains unique strings.
+If `unique` is set to true, the field will only contains unique strings.
 Unique strings have a **fixed length**, `minLength` is taken as length for the string.
 There is  `64^x`  possible unique string for strings of length `x`.
 This number has to be inferior or equal to the number of documents you want to generate.